mlange-42/tiny-world/docs/SCENARIOS.md

 Saving a game in editor mode is like saving the editor session.
 Saving the map means to export it in the [Map Format](#map-format) for use as a scenario.

-In a final step, random terrain frequencies for the scenario, as well as required achievement, can be tweaked by editing the exported scenario.
+In a final step, random terrain frequencies for the scenario, as well as required achievement and the map description can be tweaked by editing the exported scenario.

 ## Map Format